peterMingzhuoZhang/NFGE/README.md

     - Implemented `WindowMessageHandler` for window's message handling between system.
 System who need to monitering the window's message will have a static instance of `WindowMessageHandler` for hooking, unhooking customized callback function and track the previous callback function from other system.
 And by using ForwardMessage to achieve chain of callback functions.
     - Implemented `Block Allocator` that can allcoate a chunk of memroy for smaller data to use which can avoid memory fregments.
     - Implemented `Handle` system that monitoring the pointer validity by tracking the generation of each pointer which can avoid danglging pointer and memory stomp.
     - Implemented `Meta` system allows to create a class that stores information of how to 'Create, destory, serialize, deserialize, and access its member' of a certain class.
-Which can achieve run-time creating and editing of a certain class.
+Which can achieve run-time creating and editing of a certain class.[Project Demo: NFGE Editor](#nfge-editor)

 - **Graphics**